larrybotha/everything/concepts/nondeterministic polynomial time.md

 - Also solvable in polynomial time by nondeterministic methods

 Many problems that we would like to solve efficiently with a computer, but cannot, are NP

+Any problem in NP can be reduced to a [[Boolean Satisfiability Problem]].